maheshmahi224/maheshmahi224/README.md

 ## 🎯 Philosophy

+> Learn deeply.
-> Build systems that survive reality.
+> Build honestly.
-> Think deeply.
-Ship responsibly.
-Maintain always.
+> Ship what you can maintain.

 ---